HI!

 CV : Available on request, or click the person icon in this section for a copy

-Last book I loved? : Four Thousand Weeks by Oliver Burkeman
+Last book I loved? : Survival is a Style: Poems by Christian Winman

-Short Bio : I'm John Mack Freeman, a librarian currently living in the north Atlanta suburbs.
-In my day job, I manage a team of 18 people to offer above and beyond library services to over 40,000 institute community members.
-I am deeply invested in creating community partnerships and into developing the next generation of library leaders.
-In addition to my day job, I am active in the Library Freedom Project and the Georgia Library Association.
-When I'm not working on library stuff, I enjoy reading (creative nonfiction, essays, SF, fantasy, poetry), hiking, watching horror films, hanging out with my husband, playing with my dog, and exploring new parts of the Atlanta metro area.
+Short Bio : I'm John Mack Freeman, currently living in the north Atlanta suburbs.
+In my day job, I manage a team of 22 people to offer library services to over 40,000 institute community members.
+I am deeply invested in creating community and helping people level up.
+In addition to my day job, I am active in the Georgia First Amendment Foundation and the Georgia Library Association.
+When I'm not working, I enjoy reading (creative nonfiction, essays, SF, fantasy, poetry), hiking, watching horror films, hanging out with my husband, playing with my dog, and exploring new parts of the Atlanta metro area.

 Achievements and Honors